donkirkby/donimoes/README.md

-# Donimoes: A Puzzle with Dominoes #
+# Donimoes: Puzzles with Dominoes
-A puzzle where you collect matching dominoes.
+There are two kinds of puzzles: blocking and capturing.
+The goal of the blocking puzzle is to slide all the dominoes into a rectangle, without sliding any matching numbers next to each other.
+Each problem to solve is a pattern of dominoes for you to start from, like this:

+![Blocking example]

-Each problem to solve is a pattern of dominoes for you to start from.
-The goal is to collect all the dominoes by sliding matching numbers next to each other.
+The goal of the capturing puzzle is to collect all the dominoes by sliding matching numbers next to each other.
+You can only move dominoes that either make a capture or add up to six.
+Here's an example:

-![Beginner problem][example1]
+![Capturing example]

 To try the puzzle, get a set of dominoes.
 Then either [read the rules][rules], or download [the PDF][pdf].
 Choose the PDF if you want to print out pretty diagrams of the problems, like these:

-![Example problem and solution][example2]
+![Example problem and solution][solution example]

-On the rules web page, the beginner problem above looks like this:
+On the rules web page, the example problems above look like this:

-    0|5 0 1
+      2
-        - -
+      -
+      3 1|2

+    2|4

+and this:

-    4|6 4 5
+    5 2|4

-    4|2 4|1
+    -
+    2 2|6

-The example problem and solution look like this:
+The example problem and solution looks like this:

     5 2|4   5 2|4     5 2|4   5 2*4
     -       -         -       *